alexcfv/url-shorter-bot/README.md

 ## ⚙️ Database Pre-Setup

-Create database in Supabase without any tables.
+Create database in Supabase without any tables,
+In table editor select schema public.
 Go to the SQL Editor and paste the following code:

 ```bash